TVYDev/cinema_api/README.md

 -   ✅ [Admin] Update a hall
 -   ✅ [Admin] Get all halls
 -   ✅ [Admin] Get all halls of a cinema
--   [Admin] Get all compatible halls for a movie type
--   [Admin] Get all compatible halls for a movie type of a cinema
 -   ✅ [Admin] Get a single hall
 -   ✅ [Admin] Delete a hall

 ### 🏙 Hall Types

--   ✅ [Admin] Create a hall type (name: 2D, 3D, 4D, IMAX, VIP, PREMIUM, description, ⌛ compatible movie types)
+-   ✅ [Admin] Create a hall type (name: 2D, 3D, 4D, IMAX, VIP, PREMIUM, description, compatible movie type ids)
 -   ✅ [Admin] Update a hall type
 -   ✅ [Admin] Get all hall types
 -   ✅ [Admin] Get all halls of a hall type
 -   ✅ [Admin] Get a single hall type
 -   ✅ [Admin] Delete a hall type
--   [Admin] Get all compatible hall types for a movie type
+-   ✅ [Admin] Get all compatible hall types for a movie type

 ### 🎬 Movies